simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 ...............................

-By default, the system is backtracked to its initial state to explore another path instead of backtracking to the exact step before the fork that we want to explore (this is called stateless verification).
+By default, the system is backtracked to its initial state to explore another path, instead of backtracking to the exact step before the fork that we want to explore (this is called stateless verification).
 This is done this way because saving intermediate states can rapidly exhaust the available memory.
 If you want, you can change the value of